Cape Woolamai

 Cape Woolamai is a town and headland at the south eastern tip of Phillip Island in Victoria, Australia.
 It is home to Cape Woolamai State Faunal Reserve and the Phillip Island Airport.
-Cape Woolamai contains a subdivision also called Cape Woolamai (formerly known as Woolamai Waters and Woolamai Waters West).
+Cape Woolamai contains a residential subdivision also called Cape Woolamai (formerly known as Woolamai Waters and Woolamai Waters West).
 Cape Woolami beach is one of four beaches that forms part of the National Surfing Reserve on the island, along with Smiths Beach, Summerland and Cat Bay.

 History

 The cape was named by George Bass (but spelt "Wollamai") when he passed it on his whaleboat voyage in early 1798.
 Wollamai is the snapper fish (Pagrus auratus) in the language of the Eora Aboriginal people of Port Jackson, where the fish is found.
 Bass, who had learnt some of the Sydney language from the Eora leader Bennelong, thought the headland resembled the head of that fish.
 In 1826, during the establishment of Fort Dumaresq, near Rhyll, coal was reported to have been found in the vicinity of the Cape.

 The area was purchased from the government in 1868 by John Cleeland, sea captain, publican and owner of the Melbourne Cup winner of 1875.
 He then built Wollomai House and ran merino sheep from New South Wales.
 In 1910 his son, John Blake Cleeland, noticed the sand was shifting due to erosion, so he planted rows of Marram grass, still evident today.